 Skaftafell was formally established as a park on the 15th of September 1967.
 At this time, it was about 500 km2.
-Since then the National Park has been expanded two times, first in 1984 when it went up to 1600 km2 and later in 2004 when it went up to 4807 km2.
+Since then, the now-nature-reserve has been expanded twice; first, in 1984 when it went up to 1600 km2; and second, in 2004 when it went up to 4807 km2.